-- 1. The Parties reaffirm their determination to work together towards sustainable development and poverty eradication in all its forms, tackle inequalities and promote social cohesion.
-They also agree to cooperate to ensure that everyone has the necessary means to enjoy a life in dignity.
+1. The Parties reaffirm their determination to work together towards sustainable development and poverty eradication in all its forms, tackle inequalities and promote social cohesion.
+They also agree to cooperate to ensure that everyone has the necessary means to enjoy a life in dignity under an adequate standard of living, with appropriate social protection systems and social services.
 Special attention shall be paid to women and girls, youth, children, and the most vulnerable and disadvantaged people, in line with the principles of leaving no one behind, and of reaching the furthest behind first.
-They also agree to work together to address the challenges and opportunities presented by rapid population growth. - 2.
-[The Parties recognise the right to education, the right to health, and the right to an adequate standard of living, with appropriate social protection systems and social services, as internationally recognized human rights inherent to all human being, without discrimination an any grounds.]
+They also agree to work together to address the challenges and opportunities presented by rapid population growth.

-Chapter 1: Access to social services
+Chapter 1 Access to social services